-If you have gaps between certain teeth, teeth that don’t match up in size, shape and colour, cracks or chips and even stains, veneers function to resurface and reshape these teeth.
+If you have gaps between certain teeth, teeth that don’t match up in shape, size and colour, have stains, cracks or chips, veneers may be the perfect solution for you.
+The primary function of veneers is to resurface and reshape these teeth.

-Each set of veneers are individually crafted by a dental ceramist from an impression take of your teeth.
+Each set of veneers are individually crafted by a dental ceramist from an impression taken of your teeth.
 This ensures the best fit and comfort for your new smile.
 Temporary veneers may be placed over your teeth while the porcelain veneers are being made.
 At the next appointment the new veneers are permanently cemented.

 You may need veneers for a number of reasons.
 These are some of the issues you may have that would constitute dental veneers:

 - Malformed teeth that are broken, chipped, or severely worn down.

 - Teeth with large gaps in between them.

 - Discoloured teeth, crooked teeth, or those with mismatched size, shape or colour.

 We recommend that before proceeding, you should seek a second opinion from an appropriately qualified health practitioner to ensure that veneers are the right course of cosmetic dentistry treatment for your smile makeover.
 At Crookes & Jenkins Dental, our caring and friendly team are able to do this for you.

 Dental veneers require the same amount of dental care as looking after your natural teeth.
 Dental veneers should be brushed and flossed every day, and it is recommended to keep a diet that is tooth friendly.

 You should also have regular dental check ups, and attend all post-procedure appointments scheduled by your dentist.
 By taking good care of your veneers there is a better chance that they will last longer.
 Their life can be extended by maintaining good oral hygiene.